 - Rosa Luxemburg Foundation

 The varied nature of these organisations and their sponsors is also reflected in their finances.
 However, most of the budget is provided by the Federal Ministry of Education and Research (BMBF).
-In 2015, the Federal Government made available 233 million euros for these funding organisations.
+The Federal Government made 300 million euros available to these funding organisations in 2020.

 Arbeitsgemeinschaft der Begabtenförderungswerke der Bundesrepublik Deutschland Responsible organisation in 2021

 Rosa-Luxemburg-StiftungCONTACT PERSON ADDRESS Straße der Pariser Kommune 8A 10243 Berlin Germany PHONE

 +49 30 44310-0 WEBSITE